Boletus Edulis: The Ultimate Mushroom Guide

 Following the same procedure, the cultivation of boletus has also been pursued by mychorrizing host plants.

-Depends who you talk to.
-This is one of the few wild mushrooms that we have seen served raw and have eaten raw ourselves.
-The literature will often advise against this, and you certainly want to be moderate when eating any kind of mushroom for the first time, but on the other hand Russian tradition used raw porcini to promote intestinal health.
+Boletus edulis is one of the few wild mushrooms that can be served raw.
+The literature will often advise against this, and you certainly want to be moderate when eating any kind of mushroom for the first time.

-Slices of raw fresh porcini buttons are sweet and delicious but it is highly unlikely that you will ever find these unless you are picking them in the forest yourselves.
-Porcini that is passed the ‘button’ stage or that is more than a day or two old will be less sweet and more gamey, less firm and more spongy, and it is unlikely that you are the first one snacking on it.
+Slices of raw fresh porcini buttons are sweet and delicious, but it is highly unlikely that you will ever find these unless you are picking them in the forest yourselves.
+Porcini that is passed the ‘button’ stage or that is more than a day or two old will be less sweet and spongy.

 Mature mushrooms are delicious when cooked and can be dried.